GoogleContainerTools/kpt-functions-sdk/docs/api/classes/_types_.configs.md

 ▸ **getFunctionConfigValueOrThrow**(`key`: string): *string*

-Similar to [getFunctionConfigValue](_types_.configs.md#getfunctionconfigvalue) except it throws a TypeError exception if the given key is undefined.
+Similar to [getFunctionConfigValue](_types_.configs.md#getfunctionconfigvalue) except it throws a ConfigError if the given key is undefined.

 **Parameters:**